South Asian Women Are Finally Getting More Screen Time, And It's Long Overdue

 In Australia, Geraldine Viswanathan (Bad Education and Miracle Workers) and Pallavi Sharda (Beecham House and Tom & Jerry) are examples of South Asian Australian women who have forged successful acting careers abroad.

-Having brown women in directing, producing and editing roles is just as important, as Everybody's Talking About Jamie star Lauren Patel recently emphasised.
+Having brown women in directing, producing and editing roles is just as important, as Everybody's Talking About Jamie star Lauren Patel recently emphasized.

 "I’d like to think it’s improving, but I think that even though we’re on the screens, we need to also be behind the cameras," the British Indian actress told Refinery29 Australia.
 "We need to be in the rooms making the big decisions."